perladvent/perldotcom/content/article/the-perl-ambassador-curtis-poe.md

    "date" : "2020-07-22T04:40:00"
 }

-This month's interview victim is Curtis 'Ovid' Poe, one of the most-respected and well-known leaders in the Perl community.
+This month's interview is Curtis 'Ovid' Poe, one of the most-respected and well-known leaders in the Perl community.

 Curtis has been building software for decades.
 He specializes in building database-driven websites through his global development and consulting firm, [All Around The World](https://allaroundtheworld.fr/).
 He's the main developer behind [Tau Station](https://taustation.space/), a text-based Massive Multiplayer Online Browser Game (MMOBG) set in a vibrant, far-future universe.

 He's the author of [Beginning Perl](https://www.amazon.com/Beginning-Perl-Curtis-Poe/dp/1118013840/) and [Perl Hacks](https://www.amazon.com/Perl-Hacks-Programming-Debugging-Surviving/dp/0596526741/).
-You can out more about his activites at [https://ovid.github.io/](https://ovid.github.io/).
+You can out more about his activities at [https://ovid.github.io/](https://ovid.github.io/).

 He joined The Perl Foundation [boards of directors](https://news.perlfoundation.org/post/new_board_member) in 2009.